philipmathews/Terminal-Trader-Game/README.md

 * Your database should have two tables: Users and Stocks.
 * Design a schema.
 What kind of relationship will these tables have?
-* What data goes into each table?
-How will the rows be connected?
+* What data goes into each table and relationship between 2 tables?

 ##### Part 3 - Game Functionality